Interested in competing? Check out the requirements and what's involved.

 Memberships, Fees, And Deadlines

 USCF membership is required for all rated sections, and must be obtained before registering for this tournament.
-USCF membership can be obtained online at uschess.org or by mail using this form.
+USCF membership can be obtained online at https://new.uschess.org/join-us-chess.

 Entry Fee: $20 for MCCL members in all sections. $25 for non-members.
 (All MCCL annual members must renew their memberships in January each year.)